NHOrus/srwq-compilation/episode-08.md

 "AH!!...
 Ok, my hair isn't all that special, Miss Tarask." mumbles Ratsel as you stroke one of his fine locks.

-"....It is to me. ...Wait a minute... how do you know my name?"
+"...It is to me. ...Wait a minute... how do you know my name?"

 Ratsel and Sanger look at each other strangely for a second, before Ratsel continues on.
 "We're in somewhat of a privileged position when it comes to skilled pilots.
 We know faces and names of almost all of the best mech pilots, but not their assignments.
 Hence the curious questions."